 In my practice, we provide all types of treatment from removable to fixed appliances.
 The only treatment I don’t provide are Lingual braces, which are the fixed metal braces fixed to the back of the teeth.
 Personally, I found that patients have real difficulty cleaning their teeth properly when the appliances are at the back of the teeth, so now I offer the clear plastic removable appliances if patients really want their braces to be “invisible”.

-What is the age at which children can start orthodontic care?
+What is the age at which children can see an orthodontist?

 The Hong Kong Society of Orthodontists as well as the British and American Association of Orthodontists all recommend that children should see an orthodontist for an initial orthodontic assessment no later than the age of 7.
 This allows the orthodontist to determine if treatment is required and the best time to start.
 For some patients a short phase of treatment might be beneficial to intercept the problem before it gets worse, we call this “interceptive orthodontics”.